shubham-srivastava-goku/nodejs_docker/README.md

 This is the reason why we `copy package.json` and `package-lock.json` and install the package before copying the complete folder.
 We do not add packages frequently and we only use to change business logics.

 **Build docker image:** `docker build -t node-docker-typescript .`
-- `-t` is to give specific image tag.
+- `-t node-docker-typescript:v1` is to give specific image tag.
 If we will not provide it, docker will generate a random one.

 **Run docker image:** `docker run -it -p 8080:80 --env PORT=80 --name node-typescript-container node-docker-typescript`
 - `-it` is for interactive mode.